 Theology Professor and AADS Core Faculty, Prof. M. Shawn Copeland won a first place Catholic Press Award in the category of Best Essay Originating With a Magazine or Newsletter: National General Interest Magazine.
 She was recognized for her piece "Revisiting Racism" for America Magazine.

-Prof. C. Shawn McGuffey attended an international conference in Tanzania to discuss Darfurian refugees with African/regionally-based experts, policy makers, human rights practitioners, and representatives from the Hague (International Criminal Court).
+Professor C. Shawn McGuffey attended an international conference in Tanzania to discuss Darfurian refugees with African regionally-based experts, policy makers, human rights practitioners, and representatives from the Hague (International Criminal Court).
 Prof. McGuffey's past research helped inform the ways in which the Darfurian genocide is being handled at the International Criminal Court.
-Read more here.

-Boston College Libraries’ features Prof. Rhonda Frederick’s article, "Making Jamaican Love: Colin Channer's Waiting in Vain and Romance-ified Diaspora Identities."
-Click here to read the article and to watch the interview.
+Boston College Libraries features Prof. Rhonda Frederick’s article, "Making Jamaican Love: Colin Channer's Waiting in Vain and Romance-ified Diaspora Identities."

-Prof. Jean Charles' recent publication, Conflict Bodies: The Politics of Rape Representation in the Francophone Imaginary was featured by the Boston College Libraries.
-Click here to watch the full interview with Prof. Jean-Charles.
+Professor Jean Charles' recent publication, Conflict Bodies: The Politics of Rape Representation in the Francophone Imaginary was featured by the Boston College Libraries.
+Watch the full interview.